Configuring Worker Services with flightcontrol.json

 type: 'worker'

-In addition, there are several other attributes that are specific to worker services:
+The following attributes are specific to worker services:

 Target